Leslie station

-Leslie is a station on Line 4 Sheppard of the Toronto subway system.
-It is located at 1209 Sheppard Avenue East at Old Leslie Street in Toronto, Ontario, Canada.
+Leslie is a Toronto subway station on Line 4 Sheppard.
+It is located at 1209 Sheppard Avenue East at Old Leslie Street (the original alignment of the station's namesake Leslie Street) in Toronto, Ontario, Canada.
 It was opened in 2002.

 As of 2024, the station is the second least used on the heavy-rail subway system, with an average daily ridership of 3,988.

 History

 Leslie station opened for public viewing on November 22, 2002, along with the rest of the Sheppard subway line and for revenue service on November 24, 2002.

 On December 22, 2016, this station and were the last subway stations to be equipped with Presto card readers.